• Skip to primary navigation

 Here are some handy tips for fresh and natural food shopping on a budget.
 You’ve made the decision to eat better; that’s great.
 But are you worried that shopping for fresh and organic foods will cost a fortune?

-Believe it or not, shopping for wholesome ingredients can actually cost you less than your average grocery shopping bill.
+Buying wisely, wholesome, fresh ingredients can be more economical than filling a shopping car up with lots of packaged and processed goods.
 Here are 10 creative money-saving tips for natural food shopping on a budget.

 Various condiments in Reykjavik supermarket